openwms/org.openwms.tms.routing.lib/README.md

 ## Benefits

-Why did we choose BPMN and Activit?
+Why did we choose BPMN and Activiti?
 From our project experience so far, we think that it is important that project consultants as well as business persons should define the project specific part in BPMN and not inside code.
 An engineer has usually built a library with business